AdKats/AdKats/README.md

 <h3>3-3.
 Verbose Special Player Display:</h3>
 <ul>
     <li><b>*Verbose Special Player Group Name* (Display)</b> -
-        Displayes all players assigned to a group, even if they aren't specifically assigned to it.
+        Displays all players assigned to a group, even if they aren't specifically assigned to it.
         For example admins would be included in this list if you are automatically assigning reserved slot to admins.
         Many things can cause players to be assigned groups, and this section displays the final result.
     </li>